Skip to content

 Where to stay in Luang Prabang

-Personally, I wanted to try something unique and I stayed at the Luang Say Residence.
-Let me put it this way: it’s not a cheap hotel BUT this property is quite amazing.
+I wanted to try something unique and stayed at the Luang Say Residence.
+Let me put it this way: it’s not a cheap hotel, BUT this property is unique.
 The Luang Say Residence is an iconic 5-star French colonial resort featuring 32 luxury suites and includes a swimming pool, a library, an 1861 bar, and a fine dining restaurant.

 Luang Prabang 2 days itinerary

-Two days should be enough to explore most of the city but you can actually stay longer just to relax a bit.
-Luang Prabang it’s a great city to immerse yourself in southeast Asia without the crazy traffic of Bangkok or Hanoi.
+Two days should be enough to explore most of the city, but you can stay longer to relax.
+Luang Prabang is an excellent city in Southeast Asia to immerse yourself in without the crazy traffic of Bangkok or Hanoi.

 Alms-Giving Ceremony

-You can start the first day by waking up very early in the morning to see the alms-giving ceremony.
-Keep in mind that the time might slightly change depending on the season but it should be around 5:30 in the morning.
+You can start the first day by waking early to see the alms-giving ceremony.
+Remember that the time might slightly change depending on the season, but it should be around 5:30 in the morning.

 Morning Market

-Right after the alms-giving ceremony, you can head to the market located in a small alley next to the Royal Palace.
+Right after the alms-giving ceremony, you can walk to the morning market, tucked away in a small alley next to the Royal Palace.
+It starts very early, just after sunrise, and it’s the kind of place where daily life in Luang Prabang really comes alive.

 Don’t forget to try the coconut mini-pancakes.
 They are cheap and delicious.

-With over 30 temples scattered all around the old town, you’ll have plenty to explore on your first day in Luang Prabang.
-To access some of these temples you’ll have to pay a small fee.
+With over 30 temples scattered around the old town, you’ll have plenty to explore on your first day in Luang Prabang.
+You’ll have to pay a small fee to access some of these temples.

 Vat May Souvannapoumaram